clojurists-together/clojuriststogether.org/content/news/2024/2024 March Short Term Project Updates.md

 ## Instaparse: Mark Engelberg
 Q1 2024 Funding.
 Report 1.
 Published March 30, 2024.

 Thanks to funding from Clojurists Together, I have been able to review Instaparse pull requests that have been submitted over the past couple of years.
-I began by incorporating some "low hanging fruit" pull requests, which addressed some quality of life issues raised by users with minimal changes to the code.
+I began by incorporating some "low hanging fruit" pull requests, which addressed some quality-of-life issues raised by users with minimal changes to the code.
 Although these were small changes and code was contributed by other users, I needed to test the code and make sure the changes were adequately documented.

 I also engaged with users who submitted issues where I needed more explanation or input to carefully consider their proposals.
 In some cases, I spent time evaluating pull requests but eventually decided *not* to incorporate that pull request.
 A good example of this was tonsky's proposal to change the way that parsers and error messages print at the REPL.
 His proposal was logical but would be a breaking change, which posed a dilemma.
 After collecting information from him, I consulted with other Clojurists who are involved with instaparse as well as pretty printing and REPLs.
 I came to the conclusion that it was better to leave as-is.